Master's in Social Work

 It is recommended that in advance of applying, and in preparation for each stage of the process that candidates should demonstrate awareness of the knowledge, skills and experience at the ‘entry level’ of the Professional Capability Framework.
 Please see the British Association of Social Workers website for further details as well as this short article which offers guidance for applicants on social work courses.

 Currently, the government offer bursaries to students completing social work qualifying programmes.
-We are currently awaiting the number of bursaries available for 2018.
+We have 33 bursaries available for 2018.
 A bursary is not required to stay on the course.

 • Tuition fees

 • A maintenance grant, based on individual circumstances and recognising the needs of disabled students and students with dependents

 • Travel expenses